Mysterious 'chemical haze' envelops UK coast, affecting at least 150 people

 Residents exposed to the cloud reported eye and throat irritations, a spokesperson for the National Health Service told CNN.

+In a statement, police warned "hundreds more" people across the region could have been affected.

-There are no indications yet as to what caused the haze, but East Sussex Fire and Rescue Service have termed it a "chemical incident."
+There are no indications yet as to what caused the haze, though East Sussex Fire and Rescue Service have termed it a "chemical incident."

 Authorities said the problems began when the "unknown haze" covered the area after possibly coming in off the sea at about 5 p.m. local time.